nautobot/nautobot/nautobot/docs/plugins/development.md

 ## Initial Setup

 !!! important "Use a Development Environment, Not Production For Plugin Development"
     You should not use your production environment for plugin development.
-For information on getting started with a development environment, check out [https://nautobot.readthedocs.io/en/latest/development/getting-started/](https://nautobot.readthedocs.io/en/latest/development/getting-started/).
+For information on getting started with a development environment, check out [Nautobot development guide](../development/getting-started.md).

 ### Plugin Structure